maisiedaisie/toronto-shelter-opioid-risk/README.md

 ## Contact Information
 For questions or concerns related to this repository, please leave a comment or issue post on GitHub in the appropriate section.

 This repository is maintained by Maisie Davis.
-You can contact her directly by e-mail at maisie.davis@alumni.utoronto.ca.
+You can contact her directly by e-mail at [maisie.davis@icha-toronto.ca](mailto:maisie.davis@icha-toronto.ca).

 ## Acknowledgements
 This project has adapted public data from Toronto Public Health, Toronto Paramedic Services, Toronto Shelter & Support Services, and Statistics Canada.
 Thank you to all the staff of those organizations who make those data public.